 Pilot Officer William “Billy” Fiske of No. 601 Squadron, an American volunteer, was mortally injured when his Hurricane’s fuel tank was set ablaze by return fire.
 Though badly burned, he crash-landed at Tangmere and was pulled from the wreckage.
 He died the next day, aged 29, becoming the first American combat fatality in RAF service.
 He was buried at Boxgrove Priory and later commemorated in St Paul’s Cathedral.

 At 13:10 Tangmere was struck again, this time by Ju 88s of Luftflotte 3.
-Unlike the Stukas, their bombing was devastatingly accurate: nearly every hangar and building was hit, and fourteen more aircraft were destroyed on the ground.
+Their bombing was devastatingly accurate: nearly every hangar and building was hit, and fourteen more aircraft were destroyed on the ground.

 The station’s defence extended to the ground.
 Second Lieutenant E.P.
 Griffin of the Royal Engineers manned a Lewis gun during the raid and brought down a Bf 110, which crashed three-quarters of a mile from the aerodrome, killing its three crew.